Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Conclusions

 One can not take one position regarding quantum mechanics (or any theory) in one instance and a different one in another.

 It is still a remarkable fact that the HZ spectrum coincides with the calculations of the uncertainties in the evolved quantum state of the inflaton field.
 But we need to understand why is that.

 There are, of course, alternatives, but those require the introduction of some novel aspect in physics, such as a ``dynamical collapse of the wave function", along the proposals by Penrose \cite{Penrose1}, Diosi\cite{Diosi}, GRW\cite{GRW}, and \cite{Otro}.
-We have shown one simple implementation of these ideas in the exploratory work \cite{Us} with further analysis in \cite{Adolfo}.
+We have shown one simple implementation of these ideas in the exploratory work \cite{Us}, with further analysis in \cite{Adolfo}.

+One might wonder what is gained by introducing an un-explained, and rather ad-hoc element into physical theory versus the acceptance of an problematic step in the argument within the established theoretical paradigm?
+Answer: The first thing is the explicit acknowledgment that there is something missing, and that it hould be the subject of further research.
+Second, the modeling and parametrization of the unknown physics can be taken as the starting point of the research into that aspect of physics not yet incorporated into our fundamental theories.
+Finally, the fact that cosmology offers us a large amount of relevant data indicates that we are in the position to engage in a serious scientific study about some of the characteristics of that new physics.

-So we see, that we as a scientific community face a dilemma: We either content ourselves with the fact that calculations lead to results that match the observations but which can not be fully justified within the context of the interpretations provided by our current physical theories, or we admit the shortcomings and start to work to clarify the issues, and hopefully gain some new insights in our quest to understand the functioning of our world.
-There is no doubt that in taking the second approach we will be led to consider erroneous proposals and explore paths that turn out to be dead ends, (as could be the case with our own works mentioned above) but rather than see this as a deterrent, we should take heed from Francis Bacon's profound observation\footnote{As cited in Thomas Kuhn«s The structure of Scientific Revolutions} about scientific methodology: {\it ``truth emerges more readily from error that from confusion"}.
+Therefore, one must conclude that, in facing this issue, physicists face a dilemma: Take as a sort of confirmation of the predominant ideas on the subject, the agreement of the calculations with the observations, and ignore the fact that the scheme can not be fully justified within the context of the interpretations provided by our current physical theories, or admit the existence of shortcomings and start to work, towards clarifying the issues, and in the process hopefully gain some new insights in our quest to understand the functioning of our world.
+There is no doubt that in taking the second approach we will be often led to consider erroneous proposals, and explore paths that turn out to be dead ends, (as could clearly be the case with our own works mentioned above) but rather than see this as a deterrent, I believe we should take heed from Sir Francis Bacon's profound observation\footnote{As cited in Thomas Kuhn's ``The structure of Scientific Revolutions"} about scientific methodology: {\it ``truth emerges more readily from error that from confusion"}.
+It seems that if we want to stay true to the scientific spirit the option is simple.